Lay down roots in this historic neighborhood with a big personality.

-Average rent in Inman Park runs at about $1700, but there’s a wide range.
-The neighborhood has its share of new luxury buildings, lofts, one, and two bedroom options.
-Some private homes offer apartments for rent, too.
+The average rent in Inman Park runs at about $1700, but there’s a wide range.
+The neighborhood has its share of new luxury buildings, lofts, one, and two-bedroom options.
+Some private homes offer rooms for rent, too.

 Things to Know